xmtp/XIPs/XIPs/xip-45-remove-message-content-type.md

 ### Why impose a 24-hour time limit?

-This XIP proposes a 24-hour time limit based on providing Signal parity.
+This XIP proposes a 24-hour time limit for message removal based on the timing provided by Signal for message deletion.

 - With Signal, a sender has 24 hours after sending to delete a message for everyone.